Is This MOSFET Logic Level, Or What?!?

 So...based on the Product Summary, is a DMG3402L MOSFET, Logic Level, or not?!?
 The datasheet never states that it is, but clearly we can deduce the following:

 - At 4A it's not.
 The Gate voltage (VGS) needs to be at least 10V, to guarantee operation at 4A.

 - At 3A it's 5V Logic Level, but it's not guaranteed to work at 3.3V levels.

 - At 2A, its good even down to 3.3V levels!
 And, in fact, even down to 2.5V levels!!

 So, it depends on what you intend to drive with it.

 Sometimes a MOSFET datasheet will clearly state that it's a Logic Level device.
-But, if that language is absent, it can mean one of two things.
+But, if that language is absent, it can mean one of at least three things:

-So, what do you look for, on a MOSFET datasheet, to fathom whether it can be sucessfully used at Logic Level voltages (when the fact is not actually stated)?
+So, what do you look for, on a MOSFET datasheet, to ascertain whether it can be considered Logic Level or not (when the fact is not actually stated)?
 There are several things: